Birding Metropolitan Park

 Birding Old Gamboa Road

-This is one of the "hot spots" on the east bank of the Panama Canal Corridor, it is located at the southern most part of the Soberanía National Park, only a 30-minute drive from Panama City.
-It contains semideciduous forests and it also features the Summit Ponds at the northern entrance of the road.
+This is one of the "hot spots" on the east bank of the Panama Canal Corridor; it is located at the southern most part of the Soberania National Park, only a 30-minute drive from Panama City.
+It contains semideciduous forests and it also features the Summit Ponds.

-The pond is good to find Boat-billed Herons hidden in the overhanging vegetation.
+The pond is good to find nesting Boat-billed Herons.
 Capped Herons are seen during certain times of the year and the very rare Agami Heron has been seen too.
 Perching on the logs, coming out of the water, look for Mangrove Swallow and Lesser kiskadee.

 These Rainforests are very similar to the ones found in the Metro Park; some of the species that occur there may be present here too; Lance-tailed Manakin, Rosy-thrush tanager, Dusky Antbird and White-bellied Antbird are some of them.
-Some rare possibilities are Royal Flycatcher, Crane Hawk, Pheasant Cuckoo and Spectacle Owl.
+Some rare possibilities are Royal Flycatcher, Crane Hawk and Pheasant Cuckoo.

 Birding Achiote

-North on the Caribbean west bank of the Panama Canal is located, the famous Achiote Road; being compared in productivity with the Pipeline Road, this area contains mostly evergreen forest; the site is well known for its raptors.
+North on the Caribbean west bank of the Panama Canal is located, the famous Achiote Road; being compared in productivity with the Pipeline Road, this area contains mostly evergreen forest; the site is well known for its diurnal raptors.
 The road is located contiguous to the San Lorenzo National Park.
-Here Gray-headed kite, King Vulture, Short-tail Hawk, White-Hawk and Swallow-tail Kite are frequently seen.
+Here Gray-headed kite, King Vulture, Short-tail Hawk, White Hawk and Swallow-tail Kite are frequently seen.

 In the area is located the Achiote town, a community based ecotourism project managed by Ceaspa.
 They have a visitor center and a refuge open to visitors with a great look out on the rear side of the center; they also have a restaurant ahead of the center that serves local food.
 Ceaspa keeps the Trogon Trail, a short loop before town.
 This trail sometimes can be very productive; it is a good place to find White-tail Trogons, Antbirds, Southern Bentbill, Speckled Mourner, Barred Woodcreeper and White-headed Wrens.